dotterweide/dotterweide/notes/minimum-viable.md

 -----

-The following features are "nice to have" but lower priority:
+The following items are "nice to have" but lower priority:

+ - [ ] FIX: un-indent does not work when applying to single indented line
+ - [ ] Quick Find (ctrl-F)
  - [ ] Editor: find-and-replace dialog
  - [ ] Navigation: jump to matching bracket
  - [ ] Incremental selection of enclosing context (ctrl-w in IntelliJ)